reowst/sdk/FAQ.md

 ## Wait what?
 Say that again

-Every 10 seconds, suppliers (companies who own network infrastructure), compete on performance and price to carry your game's UDP traffic.
-Network Next steers your game traffic across the best route, changing this route dynamically, without your players knowing, once every 10 seconds if a better or cheaper route becomes available.
+Every 10 seconds, suppliers compete on performance and price to carry your game's UDP traffic.
+Network Next steers your game traffic across this route, changing the route dynamically - _without your players knowing_ - once every 10 seconds if a better or cheaper route becomes available.

 ## Does Network Next violate Network Neutrality?